 The Association for Healthcare Social Media (AHSM), the first nonprofit society for health professionals on social media, started the #VerifyHealthcare transparency movement.

-AHSM is slowly building a network of doctors, nurses, dentists, physical therapists, and clinicians debunking false claims by untrained medical professionals and sharing science-backed advice on social media.
+AHSM is slowly building a network of doctors, nurses, dentists, physical therapists, and clinicians debunking false claims by untrained medical professionals and sharing science-backed advice and nursing programs on social media.

 3. Tata 1mg